gepthecoder/game-hacking/README.md

 # UNITY STANDALONE - MONO
 #

-Reverse engineering unity games with monobehaviour scripting backend is quite easy and streight-forward.
+Reverse engineering unity games with monobehaviour scripting backend is quite easy and straightforward.

 1.)
 The first step is to find / download a PC game made in unity